 Both hemorrhoids and rectal prolapse can occur during and after pregnancy, or in conjunction with chronic constipation or diarrhea.
 While rectal prolapse has many possible causes, hemorrhoids are mainly caused by excessive straining.
 They are also temporary and will go away on their own after a week or so.
 Rectal prolapse is chronic and progressive.
 The symptoms may change, but it won’t go away.

 How is rectal prolapse diagnosed?

-- Anal electromyography (EMG): This test determines if nerve damage is the reason why the anal sphincters are not working properly.
-It also examines the coordination between the rectum and anal muscles.
+- Electromyography (EMG): This test determines if nerve damage is the reason why the anal sphincters are not working properly.
+It also examines muscle coordination.